 Other duties as assigned by clinic or supervisors, which must be in accordance with AmeriCorps terms and conditions

 Our program has a goal of 100% enrollment and 100% retention over the grant year.
-A key element to our success is the and supervision that members receive at their host site.
+A key element to our success is the dedicated support and supervision that members receive at their host site.
 UHC members serve at least 36-40 hours per week during their term of service.
 Host sites are essential in helping us meet our recruitment and retention goals along with providing members with enough direct service activities to serve at least 33-40 hours/week.

 It is critical that site supervisors are prepared to spend time and energy ensuring members are set up for success at their site.
 Like a new employee, AmeriCorps members will need training, goal setting, regular weekly communication, and flexibility to perform their service duties well and accomplish goals for the host organization.